Biden's about-face on the DC crime law angers Democrats - KESQ

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Ted Barrett, Lauren Fox and Andrew Millman contributed to this report.
+CNN’s Ted Barrett, Lauren Fox, Andrew Millman and Maegan Vazquez contributed to this report.